dgrankvist/sound-detect/README.md

 The application contains the following files:
 * comm.c - source code for the function that calculates 8 samples per second to send to a php server
 * comm.h - header file for server communication
+* LICENSE - the MIT license that this application is licensed under
 * main.c - the main function source code file
 * makefile - contains compilation instructions for the program.
 Run "make" to install, "make clean" to remove additional files from the directory, "make archive" to package the files into a tarball.
 * README.md - this README file